VowpalWabbit/vowpalwabbit.github.io/_tutorials/contextual_bandits.md

 >**Note** The contextual bandits tutorial uses [Vowpal Wabbit Python package](https://github.com/VowpalWabbit/vowpal_wabbit/tree/master/python).
 Additional binary packages are available for select platforms.
 </div>

-## Get started
+## Getting started

 If you are familiar with reinforcement learning and ready to start using Vowpal Wabbit in a contextual bandit setting, please see Part Two: Vowpal Wabbit Contextual Bandits Tutorial.
 This section includes a Python tutorial, information for how to work with Vowpal Wabbit contextual bandits approaches, how to format data, and understand the results.

+## What is reinforcement learning?

+[Reinforcement learning](https://docs.microsoft.com/en-us/azure/cognitive-services/personalizer/concepts-reinforcement-learning){:target="blank"} is a machine learning paradigm used to train models for sequential decision making.
+It involves using algorithms concerned with how a software agent takes suitable actions in complex environments and uses the feedback to maximize reward over time.
+This approach provides the freedom to enact specific user behavior, in a given context, and provide feedback on how the chosen behavior is rewarded based on the goal.

+## The contextual bandits approach to reinforcement learning

+Vowpal Wabbit founder John Langford coined the term [contextual bandits](http://hunch.net/~jl/projects/interactive/sidebandits/bandit.pdf){:target="blank"} to describe a flexible subset of reinforcement learning.
+The contextual bandit approach to reinforcement learning frames decision-making (choices) between separate actions in a given context.

+The Microsoft Azure cloud-based API service [Personalizer](https://azure.microsoft.com/en-us/services/cognitive-services/personalizer/){:target="blank"} uses a bandit approach to reinforcement learning to help choose the best experience to show users — learning from real-time behavior to make choices between discrete actions in a given context.

-### The contextual bandit problem
+## The contextual bandits problem

 In the contextual bandit problem, a learner repeatedly observes a context, chooses an action, and observes a loss/cost/reward for the chosen action only.
-Contextual bandit algorithms  use additional side information (or context) to aid real world decision-making <sup>{% cite DBLP:journals/corr/AgarwalBCHLLLMO16 %} {% cite DBLP:journals/corr/abs-1003-0146 %}</sup>.
+Contextual bandits algorithms use additional side information (or context) to aid real-world decision-making <sup>{% cite DBLP:journals/corr/AgarwalBCHLLLMO16 %} {% cite DBLP:journals/corr/abs-1003-0146 %}</sup>.
 They work well for choosing actions in dynamic environments where options change rapidly, and the set of available actions is limited.

+The standard k-armed bandits problem, or multi-armed bandits problem, is well-studied in the research literature.
+It is regarded as a repeated game between two players, with every stage consisting of the following:

+* **Step One:** The world chooses k rewards r1, ..., rk ∈ [0, 1].
+* **Step Two:** The player chooses an arm i ∈ {1, k} without knowledge of the world's chosen rewards.
+* **Step Three:** The player observes the reward ri.

+The contextual bandits setting considered in Part Two of this tutorial is the same except for the second step, in which the player also observes context information x (which is used to determine which arm to pull).
+Vowpal Wabbit's default algorithm for this type of exploration is [Epsilon-Greedy](http://hunch.net/~jl/projects/interactive/sidebandits/bandit.pdf){:target="blank"}.

+The contextual bandits problem is more suitable than the standard bandits problem because settings with no context information are rare in practice.
+For more on the research behind contextual bandits and this approach to Vowpal Wabbit reinforcement learning, see [Research](../research.html).

+## Part Two: Vowpal Wabbit Contextual Bandits Tutorial

+Vowpal Wabbit is an interactive machine learning library and the reinforcement learning framework for services like [Microsoft Personalizer](https://azure.microsoft.com/en-us/services/cognitive-services/personalizer/){:target="blank"}.
+It allows for maximum throughput and lowest latency when making personalization ranks and training the model with all events.
+For more on the Vowpal Wabbit framework, including a tutorial for simulating web content personalization, see [Content Personalization with Contextual Bandits](cb_simulation.html).

+## Vowpal Wabbit tutorial

+This tutorial uses an application example we'll call **APP** to introduce a Vowpal Wabbit approach to the contextual bandit problem and explore the capabilities of this reinforcement learning approach.
+The problem scenario of web content personalization motivates our example  **APP**.
+The goal is to show the user the most relevant web content on each page to maximize engagement (clicks).

 ## Working with contextual bandits in Vowpal Wabbit

-To introduce a Vowpal Wabbit approach to the contextual bandit problem and explore the capabilities of this approach to reinforcement learning, this guide uses a hypothetical application called **APP**.

-**APP** interacts with the context of a user's behavior (search history, visited pages, or geolocation) in a dynamic environment–such as a news website or a cloud controller. **APP** differs from MAB because we have some information available to the **APP**, which is the context.
+**APP** interacts with the context of a user's behavior (search history, visited pages, or geolocation) in a dynamic environment – such as a news website or a cloud controller. **APP** differs from the multi-armed bandits problem because we have some information available to the **APP**, which is the context.

 **APP** performs the following functions: